shaneosullivan/lazylist/README.md

 # spotlist
-A better way to make Spotify playlists
+A better way to make Spotify playlists.